chrystalchern/xara-docs/source/user/manual/model/elements/other/zeroLength.rst

 .. warning::

-   If the distance between end noes is not **0.0** a warning message will appear when the script is run.
-This is just a warning in case you have made a mistake as most users when they use zeroLength elements are wanting to use them in the more normal way.
+   If the distance between end noes is not **0.0** a warning will be issued.
 ZeroLength elements can be used between nodes with non-zero length.

 Examples
 --------